 1- Job Scams

-Scammers may attempt to steal identities from unsuspecting students by posing as attractive job offers.
-Criminals like these might target a student’s funds, private information, or even physical security.
 Offerings that seem too good to be genuine, demands for cash up front or personal information, a dubious-looking email address or business website, or being requested to attend an interview in an odd place are some warning signs of employment scams.

-How to Avoid: Remember that a genuine employment opportunity won’t usually offer you a lot of money for very little labour and won’t require you to pay anything upfront or provide any personal information to apply.
+How to Avoid: Remember that a genuine employment opportunity won’t usually offer you a lot of money for very little labor and won’t require you to pay anything upfront or provide any personal information to apply.

 2- Public Wi-Fi Scams

 College students often spend a lot of time on public Wi-Fi networks.
 Sadly, this can also leave students vulnerable to scams.
 Security gaps in public Wi-Fi routers allow hackers to scan data.
 That travels back and forth between the router and the user’s tablet, computer, and phone.
-For instance, if a user utilizes a public network to shop online.
-Also, any personal or financial information they enter could be exposed if they log on to a banking website.

 How to Avoid: When using public Wi-Fi networks, avoid banking.
 Also, stay away from other critical websites.
 Avoid visiting any website that asks for your password.
 At the same time, you are using public Wi-Fi.